JakasaurusRex/arduinospaceteam/README.md

 ### ✨ Added Features  ✨
 - Change in the layout of the screen (basically added boxes, made the text smaller, added B1 and B2 so the user knows which buttons is which, and added a background photo)
 - Add the command that all players need to press both buttons at the same time;
-- Added a unique color for each user based on macadress
+- Change the clock color to orange;
-- Added a clock.
+- Added a timer with number on the number;